 “Fire made us human.
 Fossil fuels made us modern, wealthy, and dominant.”

-“You know the pope just put out an important church teaching in his recent encyclical about caring for the environment and the poor.
+“You know, the pope put out an important church teaching in his encyclical about caring for the environment and the poor.
 He says that our planet is beginning to look more and more like an ‘immense pile of filth.’
 Isn’t he telling us that it is our responsibility to care for the environment, Clara?”

 Paul supported her with,

 “Yeah, Pope Francis’s words really rocked the boat for many Catholics.
-He’s saying that we have come to see ourselves as lords and masters of the Earth, entitled to plunder her at will.
-The violence and callousness we have in our hearts is directly reflected in the sickness of our soils, our water, our air and in all forms of life.
-I tend to agree with that.
-We are really pushing limits here.”
+He’s saying that we have come to view ourselves as ultimate masters over the Earth — human supremacy — entitled to plunder her at will.
+The sickness of our soils, our water, our air, our oceans is a direct reflection of the violence and callousness we have in our own hearts.”

 Clara fired back,

 “Who's to say what the pope's real agenda is here.
 Perhaps he is, wittingly or unwittingly, paving the way for a One-World tyrannical government that will surely take away all our God-given freedoms — and our guns!
 Or perhaps Satan himself has a hand in stirring up all of this environmental fear mongering.”

 Jack could no longer stay silent,